jihokoo/phonebuzz/README.md

 * Enter your personal phone number
 * Enter pause time (default is to make call immediately) and press submit to play

+## Phase 4 - Complete

+* Same steps as Phase 3
+* Now you can press the replay button on populated list of past calls

 # Thank you!